JoseMendezA/OptimizationofMultichannelQRSdetector/README.md

 # OptimizationofMultichannelQRSdetector
-Código del artículo titulado Optimizing Multichannel QRS Complex Detection Using Evolutionary Algorithms.
+Code of the paper Optimizing Multichannel QRS Complex Detection Using Evolutionary Algorithms.

 The proposed method for QRS complex detection is based on the work of Ledezma and Altuve [1].
 In the general scheme of the proposed methodology, three main stages are identified: Evolutionary process, decentralized data fusion and performance evaluation.